|

 Thanks for a post that challenges us to tackle Nigeria's difficulties by looking within.
 It is good to frequently look at ourselves and determine what we can change/modify so as to serve the larger good.

-working,supporting,encouraging and standing up for what is right,no matter how shameful it might be sometimes.
+I am doing the best I can in my own little sphere, working,supporting,encouraging and standing up for what is right,no matter how shameful it might be sometimes.

 Good post.